nightbot/docs/spam-protection/repetitions.md

 ## Usage

-Managing the Repetition can be found in the Nightbot Spam Protection menu by owners and channel managers.
+Managing Repetition can be found in the Nightbot Spam Protection menu by owners and channel managers.

 To view settings for Nightbot's excess emotes filter, head over to the [Spam Protection menu](https://beta.nightbot.tv/spam_protection).